Golden age of American animation: Creation of new stars

 Friz Freleng's 1935 cartoon I Haven't Got a Hat was the first screen appearance of Porky Pig.
 That same year, Schlesinger hired a new animation director who proceeded to revitalize the studio: Tex Avery.
 Schlesinger put Avery in charge of the low-budget Looney Tunes in a low run-down old building the animators named Termite Terrace.
 Under Avery, Porky Pig replaced the Buddy series and became the first Warner Bros. cartoon character to achieve star power.
 Also at Termite Terrace, animator Bob Clampett redesigned Porky from a fat, chubby pig to a more cute and childlike character.

 Unlike the other cartoon producers at the time, Avery had no intention of competing with Walt Disney, but instead brought a new wacky, zany style of animation to the studio that increased the Warner Bros. cartoons' popularity in the crowded marketplace.
 This was firmly established in 1937 when Tex Avery directed Porky's Duck Hunt.
-During production of the short, lead animator Bob Clampett elaborated the exit of the Duck character by having him jump up and down on his head, flip around and holler off into the sunset.
+During production of the short, lead animator Bob Clampett elaborated the exit of the duck character by having him jump up and down on his head, flip around and holler off into the sunset.
 This created the character of Daffy Duck.
 After Daffy was created, he added even more success to Warner Bros. cartoons and replaced Porky Pig as the studio's most popular animated character.
 The high demand for more cartoons resulted in Schlesinger subcontracting Ub Iwerks to make some shorts with his own animation unit, with Clampett and Chuck Jones being brought in to assist.
-Iwerks directed only direct two shorts before he was succeeded by Clampett.
+Iwerks directed only two shorts before he was succeeded by Clampett.